 “From weekly coaching calls to feedback, editing, and book cover design, my first book was created with support from a team of people who listen with their heart and make magic happen with their talent.”

 Fear #4: Writing a book isn’t the right way to reach my audience.

-So you’re afraid that books are old school.
-That, in this digital age, a book might limit your paths towards reaching a wide audience.
+So you’re afraid books are old school.
+That, in this digital age, a book might limit your paths toward reaching a wide audience.
 Why write a book when you can start an Instagram or YouTube series?
 You think: no one wants to sit down and stare at large blocks of text anymore.
 Thumbs are meant for scrolling, not turning the page!

 And yet a quick internet search will tell you that anywhere between 80 to 100 percent of people want to write a book.
 Despite the articles and advice about why you shouldn’t expect to be a best-selling author, in 2019 there were over forty-five thousand working writers in the US.

-Even in the digital age, print books remain the most popular book format in the US (compared with e-books and audiobooks), and adult nonfiction showed the largest growth with a 5.4 percent revenue increase.
+Even in the digital age, print books remain the most popular book format in the US (compared with e-books and audio books), and adult nonfiction showed the largest growth with a 5.4 percent revenue increase.

-It is a journey the author gets to experience one step at a time: from brainstorming to drafting to revising to publishing and beyond.
+Writing a book is a journey the author gets to experience one step at a time: from brainstorming to drafting to revising to publishing and beyond.
 This journey isn’t always easy, but it is rewarding beyond measure.

 Do not be afraid of this journey.
 Venture through your doorway and ask yourself, “What next?”

 “RTC has taken our wine, Dueling Pistols, and transformed it into a living, breathing story that we are proud to share with our consumers and business partners.
 RTC’s creative process and dedication to this historical fiction story were evident throughout the creation process and in the final product, which we launched in podcast form.” —Anat Gotfried, Terlato Wines

 Fear #5: Who am I to write a book?
 What makes me different from all the others?